-3. Pilot training on experimental platform during project implementation
+3. Online pilot training and certification on experimental platform during project implementation

-The pilot training shall be organized on the experimental platform of the CEN-CE website closer to the end of the project (beginning of 2020).
+The online pilot training shall be organized on the protected area of CEN-CE's website between in Q1 2020.
 It shall test if the overall mindset of the CEN-CE project is effective e.g.: